hardcodings/telegram-sender-tool/README.md

 # STEPS TO FOLLOW
 - Set Up Telegram API Credentials
-- You'll need an API ID and API Hash from my.telegram.org.
+- You'll need an API Credentials from my.telegram.org.

 <b>ALSO AVAILABLE FOR TELEGRAM MASS DMs</b>